Purslane Control

 Spray the top and bottom of weed leaves until wet, but not to the point of runoff.
 When applied properly, the weed will turn yellow and die.

-Reapplication intervals with 2, 4-D Amine Selective Post-Emergent Herbicide range from 21 to 30 days.
-Reapplication intervals with Fahrenheit Herbicide range from 4 to 6 weeks.
+Reapplication intervals with 2, 4-D Amine Selective Post-Emergent Herbicide range from 21 to 30 days, and those with Fahrenheit Herbicide range from 4 to 6 weeks.

 Prevention

-Once purslane has been eliminated from your property, you will need to implement some preventative measures which will ensure that this weed does not return.
+Once purslane has been eliminated from your property, you will need to implement preventative measures to ensure that it does not return.

 Spreading granules

 • Mow your lawn at the proper height for your turf type.
 A lawn should also never be scalped by mowing.
-A thick dense lawn that is well-fertilized will be better able to choke out weeds and not allow them room to establish.
-To promote a thick lawn we suggest using Solutions 15-5-10 Weed & Feed Fertilizer with Trimec.
+A thick, dense, well-fertilized lawn will be better able to choke out weeds and not allow them room to establish.
+We suggest using Solutions 15-5-10 Weed & Feed Fertilizer with Trimec to promote a thick lawn.
 Apply 3.2 to 4.0 lbs. of Solutions 15-5-10 Weed & Feed Fertilizer with Trimec per 1,000 sq. ft.
 Evenly distribute the granules across the treatment area.
-Wait until 1 to 2 days have passed after application then thoroughly water the granules in to activate them.
+Wait until 1 to 2 days after application, and then thoroughly water the granules to activate them.

 Key Takeaways